ratokuzmanic/FESB.DataStructures/README.md

 # :mortar_board: Data structures class solutions

-I was enrolled at [data structures class](https://nastava.fesb.unist.hr/nastava/predmeti/4565) as part of my Computer science education at local college [FESB](https://www.fesb.unist.hr/).
-These are my solutions to most of the assignments given at that very class.
+I was enrolled at a [data structures class](https://nastava.fesb.unist.hr/nastava/predmeti/4565) as part of my Computer science education at a local college [FESB](https://www.fesb.unist.hr/).
+These are my solutions to the most of the assignments given at that very class.
 All solutions were reviewed by assistant professor.

 ===
 Class prerequirements: